-If you trace the paths of Leonid meteors backward on the sky’s dome, they do seem to stream from the constellation Leo.
+If you trace the paths of Leonid meteors backward on the sky’s dome, they do seem to stream from near the star Algieba in the constellation Leo.
 The point in the sky from which they appear to radiate is called the radiant point.
 This radiant point is an optical illusion.
 It’s like standing on railroad tracks and peering off into the distance to see the tracks converge.
 The illusion of the radiant point is caused by the fact that the meteors – much like the railroad tracks – are moving on parallel paths.

 In recent years, people have gotten the mistaken idea that you must know the whereabouts of a meteor shower’s radiant point in order to watch the meteor shower.
 You don’t need to.
 The meteors often don’t become visible until they are 30 degrees or so from their radiant point.
 They are streaking out from the radiant in all directions.

 The Leonid shower is known for producing meteor storms, though.
 The parent comet – Tempel-Tuttle – completes a single orbit around the sun about once every 33 years.
 It releases fresh material every time it enters the inner solar system and approaches the sun.
 Since the 19th century, skywatchers have watched for Leonid meteor storms about every 33 years, beginning with the meteor storm of 1833, said to produce more than 100,000 meteors an hour.

 It wasn’t until 1966 that the next spectacular Leonid storm was seen, this time over the Americas.
-In 1966, observers in the southwest United States reported seeing 40 to 50 meteors per second (that’s 2,400 to 3,000 meteors per minute!) during a span of 15 minutes on the morning of November 17, 1966
+In 1966, observers in the southwest United States reported seeing 40 to 50 meteors per second (that’s 2,400 to 3,000 meteors per minute!) during a span of 15 minutes on the morning of November 17, 1966.